Gabriella439/nixos-in-production/manuscript/Motivation.md

   … analogous to `Dockerfile`s.

-So you can think of NixOS as the Docker killer.
-The use cases for NixOS overlap substantially with the use cases for the Docker ecosystem.

 You *can* use NixOS in conjunction with Docker containers since NixOS supports declaratively launching containers, but you probably want to avoid buying further into the broader Docker ecosystem if you use NixOS.
 You don't want to be in a situation where your engineering organization fragments and does everything in two different ways: the NixOS way and the Docker way.

 {blurb, class:information}
-For those familiar with the Gentoo Linux distribution, **NixOS is like Gentoo, but for Docker**.
+For those familiar with the Gentoo Linux distribution, **NixOS is like Gentoo, but for Docker**[^1].
 Similar to Gentoo, NixOS is an operating system that provides unparalleled control over the machine while targeting use cases and workflows similar to the Docker ecosystem.
 {/blurb}

+[^1]: Thank you to [Adam Gordon Bell](https://adamgordonbell.com/) for this analogy